-At times other than before and after school, students may not be in the halls without a hall pass signed by a teacher.
-The pass should indicate the date and the time issued.
+At times other than before and after school, students may not be in the halls without a hall pass lanyard provided by the teacher.

 Lunch and Eating on Campus

 Arnold High School is a closed campus which does not allow any students to leave campus for lunch.
 Students are not allowed to leave campus or checkout with anyone other than a parent or guardian for lunch.
 No food may be delivered to Arnold High School.
 Violation of this rule may result in disciplinary action.